 But if you have an extra, you should try this for an adrenaline-pumping experience.

 9. Banana Boat

 Another popular activity here is banana boating.
 You just have to pay Php 1500 per ride and that is good for 7 persons.
 Wouldn’t it be fun riding on it with your family or friends?
 Just make sure you don’t fall off.

 Sounds new?
 Although it’s a bit costly, you’ll surely love the adventure and the thrill that come with it.
-For a solo ride, fee is Php 2000 while fee for two persons is Php 3000.
+For a solo ride, the fee is Php 2000 while the fee for two persons is Php 3000.